 With today’s industry rapidly changing, businesses are having to deal with increasing competition, and adapting quickly to the new pressure of business processes.
-With the world becoming more digitalised, it had had a huge impact and influence on the way business is conducted.
+With the world using more digitalised technology, this had a huge impact and influence on the way business is conducted.
 Even more so, the effect COVID19 has had on businesses mean they have had to adapt rapidly to these innovative technologies.

 Digitising the Process of Procurement